Professionally accredited by RIBA, ARB and LAM

 - This is a Russell Group University Architecture Part 1 degree that is accredited by the Royal Institute of British Architects (RIBA) and Architects Registration Board (ARB) in the UK as well as the Board of Architects Malaysia (LAM).

 - Queen's Architecture has strong links with a wide range of industry partners through teaching and research at local and global level.
 Students are tutored by practicing architects as well as experienced scholars.
 They are equipped with professional skills that prepare them both for practice and the application process.
-We are (joint) 6th out of 55 Schools of Architecture for 'career after six months' in the 2019 Guardian League Table.

 - BSc Architecture has strong links with RIBA, ARB, RSUA (Royal Society of Ulster Architects) and RIAI (Royal Institute of the Architects of Ireland).
 Practicing architects join studio tutors on a weekly basis.
 We also have our graduates working in international practices in the UK and beyond.
 Through these collaborations, our students are well placed in terms of career development.

 - The programme attracts local, national and international students; friendships and architectural collaborations last well beyond the duration of the course.
 In Queen's, architecture studio culture and peer learning are established early on.
 Each year group has their own studio space and each student gets a desk.
 Students enjoy living in Northern Ireland with easy access to Britain, Europe and America.
 They find Belfast affordable and safe, and they engage in outdoor activities.

 - Erasmus student exchange

 Introduction 'Creativity with Purpose' is the basis of Architecture at Queen's.